 What should be avoided while taking Rapamune?

 Avoid exposure to sunlight or tanning beds.
-Rapamune may increase risk of skin cancer.
+Rapamune may increase the risk of skin cancer.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
 Avoid being near people who are sick or have infections.